Postgraduate Course Structure and Assessment

 This online programme in Strategic Marketing aims at developing students' intellectual skills at Masters levels and provide them with a learning environment which encourages the development of systematic and independent thought and learning, as well as becoming a reflective practitioner capable of analysis and challenging concept and theory.

-The MA in Finance and Investment is designed for students who want to undertake the academic career in the finance area, for professionals currently working in banking and other financial institutions, and for those employed in governments and similar corporations wanting to boost their knowledge of the finance and investment industry.
+The Master in Finance and Investments is designed for students who want to undertake the academic career in the finance area, for professionals currently working in banking and other financial institutions, and for those employed in governments and similar corporations wanting to boost their knowledge of the finance and investment industry.

 The assessment strategy has been designed around authentic contemporary case studies.
 They will test your research and communication skills, as well as your understanding of central theoretical concepts and core competencies.
 These include: